ydahal1/ydahal1/jokes.md

-What's black and white and read all over?
-The newspaper.
+They say Dodger Stadium can hold up to fifty-six thousand people, but that is just a ballpark figure.

 [
-Thu Jul 30 00:39:38 UTC 2026
+Fri Jul 31 00:44:59 UTC 2026
  ]